relapse

 3. Encourage Aftercare to Help Prevent Relapse

 Sober living is an excellent way to ease back into real life.
 My daughter was in sober living for six months.
 One of the requirements was that the girls were either going to college or working part-time.
-They had weekly meetings with only the house members and the normal curfews and rules like no young men in the house.
+They had weekly meetings with only the house members and the normal curfews and rules, such as no young men in the house.

 Sober living can be a safe, supportive place for your child to feel more confident.
 She will be more prepared and ready to face the pressures of the outside world.
 It’s not easy for anyone to stay sober, particularly for young people.
 It’s awkward to be the only one not drinking.
 Having a group of housemates on the same path can make a difference in your child’s ability to stay sober.